How To Get Feedback On Your Social Skills And How You Come Across

 - They'll have suggestions for what you can actually do about any problems they identify.
 They won't give you unhelpful advice like "Just have fun and put yourself out there."

-- Therapy, especially longer-term therapy, can be pricey.
+- Therapy, especially if it's longer-term, can be pricey.
 A session or two of feedback is relatively inexpensive, but even that doesn't fit into everyone's budget.
-Some people can access counseling through their insurance, workplace benefits, university, or agencies with sliding scales, but not all.
+Some people can access counseling through their insurance, workplace benefits, university, or practitioners or agencies with sliding scales, but not all.

 - Talking one on one with a counselor is its own social context, where not all of your blind spots may reveal themselves.
 You may be totally capable of speaking with a supportive professional in their private office.
 It's only at parties that you make your unknown social mistakes.
 If you tell a good counselor about a party you went to, they may be able to suss out some of those errors based on what you recount to them, but there are limits to that.